Exposition des produits de l'industrie française: July Monarchy

 The first exposition of the July monarchy was planned for 1832 but had to be cancelled due to riots followed by a cholera epidemic.

 In October 1833 it was decreed that there would be an industrial exposition in Paris every five years, starting in 1834.

 The 1839 exposition was staged on schedule, as would be the next two expositions.

 8th exposition (1834)

 Four large buildings were designed for the 1834 exposition by M. Moreau and erected in the Place de la Concorde between La Madeleine and the Palais Bourbon.

 The buildings had simple exterior decoration and were generally well-made, apart from some problems with rain leaking in.

 Each building was divided into four 13 m long aisles and contained a 50 by 21 m courtyard.

 The exposition ran from 1 May 1834 to 30 June 1834.

 There were 2,447 exhibits in an area of 14288 m2.

 The exposition lasted 60 days, with 2,447 exhibitors.

-Commissioner Thiers notified the departmental prefects of the criteria for submissions, saying that the exhibits should mainly be products for the masses, and ideally would combine high quality and low price.
+Commissioner Adolphe Thiers notified the departmental prefects of the criteria for submissions, saying that the exhibits should mainly be products for the masses, and ideally would combine high quality and low price.